Windyle/Integratio/README.md

 2. Go inside the root folder of the project and run: `npm install`

-3. To run the application: `npm run dev -- --open`.<br>This will open a new tab in your browser pointing at localhost:3000
+3. To run the application: `npm run dev`

 4. Add your features and send a Pull Request

-> SvelteKit uses Vite with Hot Module Replacement, where changes to your code are reflected in the browser instantly.
+> - Rollup automatically update your svelte components, press f5 to refresh the program UI.
+> - To open the Inspector press _CTRL + I_

 ## Contributing